 Since the opening of The Langley Academy in 2008, the 6th Form has quickly established itself as a thriving, successful and popular choice.
-In 2009 we opened our new 6th Form Centre allowing our students the private study and social facilities that they deserve, which was extended last year.
-Our study facilities, within the dedicated 6th Form Centre ensure that our students have the best possible resources for independent study and research.
+In 2009 we opened our new 6th Form Centre allowing our students the private study and social facilities that our 6th Form students deserve, which was extended last year.
+Our study facilities, within the dedicated Sixth Form Centre ensure that our students have the best possible resources for independent study and research.